 The University of Texas MD Anderson Cancer Center Audiology Program provides comprehensive audiologic and rehabilitative services.
 The program offers special emphasis in the areas of ototoxicity monitoring, vestibular and balance function testing and amplification options for patients with cancer.
 The program also offers specialty training and experience working with patients with acoustic neuromas, meningiomas, glomous jugulare tumors, Meniere's disease, and middle ear dysfunction.
 Clinical services are provided in conjunction with ongoing institutional research protocols.

 Program Mission Our goal is to prepare the next generation of independent audiology clinicians with the knowledge and skills necessary to provide outstanding patient care.
 We have developed a rigorous audiology training program in a multidisciplinary clinical and research institution.

-Program Description The Audiology Fellowship program is a 12-month, full-time position designed to prepare fellows for a career in adult and pediatric audiology.
-We also provide research experience to fellows.
-The program includes a research project which is completed during the fellowship training.
+Program Description The Audiology Fellowship program is a 12-month, full-time position, designed to prepare fellows for a career in adult and pediatric audiology.
+We also provide research experience.
+The program includes completion of a research project during the fellowship training.
 At the completion of the program, the fellow will be expected to demonstrate competency in various clinical areas to provide the highest level of audiological services.